glorphindale/langohr.docs/articles/exchanges.md

 ## Message attributes

 Before we start looking at various exchange types and their routing semantics, we need to introduce message attributes.
-Every AMQP message has a number of <span class="note">attributes</span>.
+Every AMQP message has a number of *attributes*.
 Some attributes are important and used very often, others are rarely used.
 AMQP message attributes are metadata and are similar in purpose to HTTP request and response headers.

-Every AMQP 0.9.1 message has an attribute called <span class="note">routing key</span>.
+Every AMQP 0.9.1 message has an attribute called *routing key*.
 The routing key is an "address" that the exchange may use to decide how to route the message .
 This is similar to, but more generic than, a URL in HTTP.
 Most exchange types use the routing key to implement routing logic, but some ignore it and use other criteria (e.g. message content).